TouchBistro/tb/README.md

 ## Basic Usage

-By default `tb` contains no services on it's own.
+By default `tb` contains no services on its own.
 Run `tb list` to confirm this.
 This will also generate a default `~/.tbrc.yml` which will need to be edited.
 To add services to `tb` you will need to add a registry.
 A registry is a GitHub repo that contains a list of services, playlists, and apps `tb` can run.
 You can read the documentation on registries [here](docs/registries.md).

 Add a registry by editing `~/.tbrc.yml` and add a registry to the `registries:` section: